pioneerspacesim/pioneer-developer-docs/readme.md

 - Github for actual development work
   - This design document properly writen and elaborated, hosted on github (could be part of the dev wiki)
   - Github Projects for project boards based on this design document
-  - Github Discussion to replace the dev forum as a notebook and async place for discussion.
+  - Github Discussion or some other forum engine to replace the dev forum as a notebook and async place for discussion.
 This could be the place for feature requests from users as well.
-Discussion threads can be referenced in the Project boards, even turned into tasks and such.
+GH Discussion threads can be referenced in the Project boards, even turned into tasks and such.
   - Dev Wiki - hosted on github wiki?
 Not sure it it has all the things we need.
     - Possibly there could be a separate coding and asset creation wiki, if you think there's benefit in separating them.
 - IRC for chat, as before.
 (And matrix connection is also possible, which is nice)